Venkatchavan/CryptoApp/README.md

 ## Acknowledgments

-- This mobile application was developed by Venkat Chavan N.
+- This mobile application was developed by Venkat Chavan N and Sandhya Shanbhag
 - Special thanks to the open-source community for inspiration and resources.

 Enjoy encrypting and securing your text with our mobile application!